Superflows-AI/docs/docs/02-getting-started/01-onboarding.md

 You will be prompted to choose whether you would like to 'Quickstart' or 'Build AI Assistant':

-- **Quickstart** with a preconfigured assistant for an existing product
+- **Quickstart** with a preconfigured assistant for a mockup product

   - Recommended for those looking to try out Superflows
   - The next steps are: